mochen862/mochen862/README.md

 ### Hi there 👋

+My name is Mo Chen and I work as a Data & Analytics Analyst within the Financial Services Industry.
+I have a Bachelor’s degree in Economics and a Master’s degree in Finance and Economics.

 <!--
 **mochen862/mochen862** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.